msg555/uniondiff/README.md

 This tool acts as the inverse [union mount](https://en.wikipedia.org/wiki/Union_mount) file systems.
-Whereas typically you combine a *lower* and *upper* directory to produce a *merged* directory, *dirdiff* takes as input the *merged* directory and subtracts out the *lower* directory to produce the *upper* directory.
+Whereas typically you combine a *lower* and *upper* directory to produce a *merged* directory, *uniondiff* takes as input the *merged* directory and subtracts out the *lower* directory to produce the *upper* directory.
 In particular, the resulting output can be mounted as the *upper* directory along with the *lower* to produce the original *merged* directory.

-*dirdiff* is intended for use with low level file system tools (e.g. container systems) or for simply storing diffs of directories.
+*uniondiff* is intended for use with low level file system tools (e.g. container systems) or for simply storing diffs of directories.
 Note that this tool *does not* store compact diffs of individual files; a file will appear in full in the diff iff its content or metadata has changed between the *merged* and *lower*